elbse/elbse/README.md

 ---

 ## 📚 What I'm Working On
-- Small projects to improve Laravel & Python
+- Small projects to improve Laravel
 - Strengthening backend development fundamentals
 - Building a solid project portfolio
-- Learning real-world blockchain concepts

 ## 🛠️ Tech Stacks